rcarrata/ns-gitops/README.md

 gitea-db-1-h8w65    1/1     Running     0          3m48s
 ```

-NOTE: Due to https://github.com/go-gitea/gitea/issues/5376 issue is not possible to generate first user by api
+### 1.1 Configure the users and tokens in Gitea

-## Configure the users and tokens in Gitea
+Before to start playing with GPG Keys and Gitea, we need to set up the proper user / tokens and permissions.

-* Generate a gitea-admin with admin privileges:
+* Let's generate the Gitea Admin user for manage our Gitea Server from the console.
+Generate a gitea-admin user with admin privileges:

 ```sh
 export gturl=https://$(kubectl get route -n gitea gitea -o jsonpath='{.spec.host}')